department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-11-Toxic Exposure/AT- Research Plan.md

   Note: These goals match those in the non-AT study, but emphasize the experience of using assistive technology.

 1. Assess the usability of the toxic exposure flow, identifying barriers for Veterans who use assistive technology.

 2. Determine if Veterans who use assistive technology understand that the form has changed and that they can navigate to and add data for TE.

-3. Assess confidence and satisfaction Veterans who use assistive technology feel when answering toxic exposure questions.
+3. Assess how confident Veterans who use assistive technology feel about their answers to toxic exposure questions.

 ### **Outcome**